bluesillybeard/VRender/README.md

 it's "VRender" instead of "TRender" because it used to be called "Voxelesque" before I renamed it to "Trilateral."

 ### HOW TO USE:<br>
 VRender is pretty simple actually.
 Too bad though because I am too lazy to make a guide.
-But, my VRenderExamples repository has everything you should need to get started.
-It's not on Nuget, because I'm too lazy to figure out how to set that up.

 ### TODO list (most important to least important):
-- (VERY IMPORTANT) finish the GLSL shader creation algorithm.
-It currently doesn't suport RGBA or RGB color, only textures.
-- implement more types of thread pools, and use an interface for them
+- more types of draw uniforms:
+- - 3D textures
+- - make a 2D texture not required
 - Finish implementing GL33 GPU objects
 - - implement a memory leak catcher using destructor
 - Implement instanced rendering.
 Automatically convert GLSL code to work with instanced rendering.
 The way draw calls are organized should make it pretty easy.